trippalamb/School/CS-524-01/Problem Set A.md

 1. A view or representation of an entity that includes only the most significant attributes.

-   > Page 448, Robert W. Sebesta Concepts of programming languages 12th edition.
+   > Robert W. Sebesta Concepts of programming languages, 12th edition, Page 448.

 2. A less detailed representation of an object or concept in nature.